Bahá’i Beliefs on Drug and Alcohol Rehab

 Find Bahá’i Drug and Alcohol Rehab Today

 Members of the Bahá’i faith sacrifice relationships and their union with God through addiction, but can find faith-based treatment if suffering drug abuse.
 12-Step values help can help to reconnect someone with spirituality, and medications can assist with overcoming drug cravings and withdrawal symptoms.
 Don’t hide in fear or shame.
-Contact a dedicated recovery specialist today.
+Contact a dedicated recovery provider today.